This post may contain affiliate links. Read my full disclosure policy.

 - See the recipe card below for a full list of ingredients and measurements.

-STEP THREE– Add the reserve marinade back into the pan.
+STEP THREE– Pour the reserve marinade back into the pan.
 If using a chili pepper add that in.
 Simmer the chicken in marinade uncovered until it almost completely reduces, about 15-20 minutes.
 The chicken will be dark and glazed.

 Chicken Adobo FAQS